fauzaanu/ViberChannelPoster/README.md

+> Before reading this, consider switching to telegram

 # Viber Channel Auto Poster

 This guide will illustrate how to setup automated channel posts for viber.
 This guide uses the [Viber Channel Post API ](https://developers.viber.com/docs/tools/channels-post-api/#channels-post-api)